IsolationKernel/Codes/README.md

 In 2020, Isolation Distributional Kernel or IDK is introduced to measure the similarity of two distributions [6], based on the framework of kernel mean embedding [8].
 The first application of IDK is a kernel-based point anomaly detector that needs no learning, unlike OCSVM [9].
 Through IDK point anomaly detector, Isolation Forest is linked to a kernel-based method for the very first time.
 IDK has since been applied to
-* Group anomaly detection [10], graph classification via Isolation Graph Kernel [11], multi-instance learning [12].
+* Group anomaly detection [10], graph classification via Isolation Graph Kernel [11], multi-instance learning [12], graph anomaly detection [18].
 * IDK can be interpreted as a kernel density estimator called Isolation Kernel Density Estimator [13].
-* A new class of clustering algorithm called psKC (or point-set Kernel Clustering) [14].
-Up to early 2022, psKC is the only clustering algorithm which is both effective and efficient---a quality which is all but nonexistent in current clustering algorithms.
-It is also the only kernel-based clustering which has linear time complexity.
+* A new class of clustering algorithms which employs IDK to grow a cluster by treating each cluster as a distribution.
+Two such methods are psKC (or point-set Kernel Clustering) [14], and IDKC (Isolation Distributional Kernel Clustering) [19].
+They are the only clustering algorithms which are both effective and efficient---a quality which is all but nonexistent in current clustering algorithms.
+They are also the only kernel-based clustering algorithms which have linear time complexity.
 * A new class of online Agglomerative Hierarchical Clustering [16] that makes use of the idea of point-set kernel.
 * A new treatment for timeseries [17].
 This is a paradigm shift from the time domain and frequency domain approaches that have been around for more than 100 years.

 # References
 [1] Fei Tony Liu, Kai Ming Ting, Zhi-Hua Zhou (2008) Isolation Forest.
-Proceedings of IEEE ICDM, 413-422.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Forest.pdf)
+Proceedings of IEEE ICDM, 413-422. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Forest.pdf)

 [2] Tharindu R. Bandaragoda, Kai Ming Ting, David Albrecht, Fei Tony Liu, Ye Zhu, Jonathan R. Wells (2018).
 Isolation-based Anomaly Detection using Nearest Neighbour Ensembles.
 Computational Intelligence.
-Doi:10.1111/coin.12156.[[pdf]](https://www.researchgate.net/publication/322359651_Isolation-based_anomaly_detection_using_nearest-neighbor_ensembles_iNNE)
+Doi:10.1111/coin.12156. [[pdf]](https://www.researchgate.net/publication/322359651_Isolation-based_anomaly_detection_using_nearest-neighbor_ensembles_iNNE)

 [3] Kai Ming Ting, Guang-Tong Zhou.
 Fei Tony Liu, Swee Chuan Tan (2010).
 Mass Estimation and Its Applications.
 Proceedings of The 16th ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
-989-998.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Mass%20Estimation%20and%20Its%20Applications.pdf)
+989-998. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Mass%20Estimation%20and%20Its%20Applications.pdf)

 [4] Kai Ming Ting, Yue Zhu, Zhi-Hua Zhou (2018).
 Isolation Kernel and Its Effect on SVM.
 Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
-2329-2337.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Kernel%20and%20its%20effect%20on%20SVM.pdf)
+2329-2337. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Kernel%20and%20its%20effect%20on%20SVM.pdf)

 [5] Xiaoyu Qin, Kai Ming Ting, Ye Zhu, Vincent Cheng Siong Lee (2019).
 Nearest-Neighbour-Induced Isolation Similarity and Its Impact on Density-Based Clustering.
 Proceedings of The Thirty-Third AAAI Conference on Artificial Intelligence.
-4755-4762.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Nearest-Neighbour-Induced%20Isolation%20Similarity%20and%20Its%20Impact%20on%20Density-Based%20Clustering.pdf)
+4755-4762. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Nearest-Neighbour-Induced%20Isolation%20Similarity%20and%20Its%20Impact%20on%20Density-Based%20Clustering.pdf)

 [6] Kai Ming Ting, Bi-Cun Xu, Washio Takashi, Zhi-Hua Zhou (2020).
 Isolation Distributional Kernel: A new tool for kernel based anomaly detection.
 Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
-198-206.[[pdf]](https://doi.org/10.1145/3394486.3403062)
+198-206. [[pdf]](https://doi.org/10.1145/3394486.3403062)

 [7] Kai Ming Ting, Jonathan R. Wells, Takashi Washio (2021).
 Isolation Kernel: The X Factor in Efficient and Effective Large Scale Online Kernel Learning.
-Data Mining and Knowledge Discovery.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Kernel-The%20X%20Factor%20in%20Efficient%20and%20Effective%20Large%20Scale%20Online%20Kernel%20Learning.pdf)
+Data Mining and Knowledge Discovery. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Kernel-The%20X%20Factor%20in%20Efficient%20and%20Effective%20Large%20Scale%20Online%20Kernel%20Learning.pdf)

 [8] Alex Smola, Arthur Gretton, Le Song, Bernhard Schölkopf.
 2007.
 A Hilbert Space Embedding for Distributions.
 In Algorithmic Learning Theory, Marcus Hutter, Rocco A. Servedio, and Eiji Takimoto (Eds.).
 Springer, 13–31.

 [9] Bernhard Schölkopf, John C. Platt, John C. Shawe-Taylor, Alex J. Smola, Robert C. Williamson.
 2001.
 Estimating the Support of a High-Dimensional Distribution.
 Neural Computing 13, 7 (2001), 1443–1471.

 [10] Kai Ming Ting, Bi-Cun Xu, Washio Takashi, Zhi-Hua Zhou (2022).
 Isolation Distributional Kernel: A new tool for kernel based point and group anomaly detections.
-IEEE Transactions on Knowledge and Data Engineering. ieeexplore.ieee.org/document/9573389.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Distributional%20Kernel-A%20New%20Tool%20for%20point%20and%20group%20anomaly%20detection.pdf)
+IEEE Transactions on Knowledge and Data Engineering. ieeexplore.ieee.org/document/9573389. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Distributional%20Kernel-A%20New%20Tool%20for%20point%20and%20group%20anomaly%20detection.pdf)

 [11] Bi-Cun Xu, Kai Ming Ting, Yuan Jiang (2021).
 Isolation Graph Kernel.
 Proceedings of The Thirty-Fifth AAAI Conference on Artificial Intelligence.
-10487-10495.[[pdf]](https://ojs.aaai.org/index.php/AAAI/article/view/17255)
+10487-10495. [[pdf]](https://ojs.aaai.org/index.php/AAAI/article/view/17255)

 [12] Bi-Cun Xu, Kai Ming Ting, Zhi-Hua Zhou (2019).
 Isolation Set-Kernel and Its Application to Multi-Instance Learning.
 Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
-941-949.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Set-Kernel%20and%20Its%20Application%20to%20Multi-Instance%20Learning.pdf)
+941-949. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Set-Kernel%20and%20Its%20Application%20to%20Multi-Instance%20Learning.pdf)

 [13]  Kai Ming Ting, Takashi Washio, Jonathan R. Wells, Hang Zhang (2021).
 Isolation Kernel Density Estimation.
-Proceedings of IEEE ICDM.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation_Kernel_Density_Estimation.pdf)
+Proceedings of IEEE ICDM. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation_Kernel_Density_Estimation.pdf)

 [14] Kai Ming Ting, Jonathan R. Wells, Ye Zhu (2022) Point-set Kernel Clustering.
-IEEE Transactions on Knowledge and Data Engineering.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Point-Set%20Kernel%20Clustering.pdf)
+IEEE Transactions on Knowledge and Data Engineering. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Point-Set%20Kernel%20Clustering.pdf)

 [15] Ye Zhu, Kai Ming Ting (2021) Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel.
-Journal of Artificial Intelligence Research 71, 667-695.[[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Improving%20the%20Effectiveness%20and%20Efficiency%20of%20Stochastic%20Neighbour%20Embedding%20with%20Isolation%20Kernel.pdf)
+Journal of Artificial Intelligence Research 71, 667-695. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Improving%20the%20Effectiveness%20and%20Efficiency%20of%20Stochastic%20Neighbour%20Embedding%20with%20Isolation%20Kernel.pdf)

 [16] Xin Han, Ye Zhu, Kai Ming Ting, De-Chuan Zhan, Gang Li (2022) Streaming Hierarchical Clustering Based on Point-Set Kernel.
 To appear in Proceedings of The ACM SIGKDD Conference on Knowledge Discovery and Data Mining. [[pdf]](https://www.researchsquare.com/article/rs-1711503/v1.pdf)

 [17] Kai Ming Ting, Zongyou Liu, Hang Zhang, Ye Zhu (2022) A New Distributional Treatment for Time Series and An Anomaly Detection Investigation.
 To appear in Proceedings of The Very Large Data Bases (VLDB) Conference. [[pdf]](https://www.vldb.org/pvldb/vol15/p2321-liu.pdf)

+[18] Zhong Zhuang, Kai Ming Ting, Guansong Pang, Shuaibin Song (2023).
+Subgraph Centralization: A Necessary Step for Graph Anomaly Detection.
+To appear in SIAM Conference on Data Mining.

+[19] Ye Zhu, Kai Ming Ting (2023).
+Kernel-based Clustering via Isolation Distributional Kernel.
+Information Systems.